![]() |

 went through long stretches not coming down and lost touch with a lot of friends there.

+To us the deep woods are so exotic and primal, a huge relief from the city where we live.
 After supper and dishes we will retire early and read ourselves to sleep, leaving the boys to talk in the tent

 as the campfire turns to coals.
 A pair of owls calls out to each other loudly